History Files Nav bar

 AD 1099 - 1187

-The First Crusade found a divided Islamic Empire, govermed by the Seljuq Turks, and quickly and forcefully carved a large swathe of territory out of it.
+The First Crusade found a divided Islamic empire, governed by the Seljuq Turks, and quickly and forcefully carved a large swathe of territory out of it.

-Following the creation of Outremer, the Kingdom of Jerusalem came into being with the Crusader capture of Jerusalem in 1099.
-Godfrey de Bouillon refused to take the title of king, saying that no man should wear a crown where Christ had worn his crown of thorns.
+Formerly (and later) the capital of Israel. and originally a Canaanite city state called Shalem, following the creation of Outremer, the kingdom of Jerusalem came into being with the Crusader capture of Jerusalem in 1099.
+On the day of the victory, 15 July 1099, and still covered in the blood of their dead enemies, the Crusaders assembled inside the Church of the Holy Sepulchre to give thanks for their victory.
+Godfrey de Bouillon subsequently refused to take the title of king, saying that no man should wear a crown where Christ had worn his crown of thorns.
 Instead, he took the title Defender of the Holy Sepulchre.
-But when Godfrey died the next year his brother and successor, Baldwin I, was not so scrupulous and had himself immediately crowned King of Jerusalem.
+But when Godfrey died the next year his brother and successor, Baldwin I, was not so scrupulous and had himself immediately crowned king of Jerusalem.

 1098 - 1099